-A lot like backlinks (links from external websites to yours), high-quality internal links will boost your search engine page ranking.
+A lot like backlinks (external links from other websites), high-quality internal links will boost your search engine page ranking.

 Internal linking can be as simple as linking from one page to another on your site.
 Good internal linking, though, goes a bit further.
-Using links effectively is a relatively easy way to boost your .
+Using links effectively is a relatively easy way to boost your site traffic.

 Let’s start with a brief overview of internal linking.

 Internal links are any links pointing from one page to another on your site.
 This includes everything from your top-level navigation buttons to call-to-action prompts.

 You’re probably familiar with linking content posts to other relevant content on your blog.
 Don’t forget that image links, ad banners and any other links that lead back to one of your web pages come under this definition too.

 3 benefits of internal links

 To understand how internal links help traffic volume and the amount of coming to your site, we need to understand how search engine bots look for content and index it.
 Internal links allow bots from search engines like google to find pages on your website.